k8svisual/docs/docs/snapshot.md

 <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/snapshot_ssh_parms.png" width="700" height="700">

-Once the information is provided press the __Connect__ button to begin retrieving the k8s data.
+Once the information is provided press the "__Connect__" button to begin retrieving the k8s data.
 The cluster snapshot is created and stored in a local directory.
 The base location for all snapshots is a directory named __cluster__ within the same location where the software is installed.
 A new snapshot directory within the base 'cluster' directory is created for each new snapshot.
-The new snapshot directory will use the value provided in the __Snapshot prefix__ field along with date and time appended.
+The new snapshot directory will use the value provided in the "Snapshot prefix" field along with date and time appended.

 <br>